Export of unproven NIHON KOHDEN Acti-Biphasic Defibrillators In November 2002

 - NIBP

-The reality was the flood of complaints from users insisting the single MULTI connector socket on the BSM-2301K was not enough.
+The reality is the shortage of two connector sockets, and the flood of complaints from users insisting the single MULTI connector socket on the BSM-2301K was not enough.
 The manufacturer was pressured to respond with an updated model (BSM-2303K) with an isolated MULTI socket added.
 The isolation was done so as not to disturb existing Multi-parameter Unit with an additional MULTI socket.
-It means the additional MULTI socket is not a functional MULTI socket.
+It means the additional MULTI socket is not a functional MULTI socket; to be fair, the label for this non-functional MULTI socket was not indicated as a MULTI socket but as IBP.

-The isolated MULTI socket is solely for IBP monitoring, effectively relieving the MULTI socket of existing MPU to only measure either Thermistor Respiration or act as serial port for the mainstream CO2 kit set.
+The isolated MULTI-parameter socket was intended solely for IBP monitoring, effectively relieving the existing functional MULTI-parameter socket to only measure either Thermistor Respiration or act as serial port for the mainstream CO2 kit set.
 The solution was only partial, and it reduced two missing sockets to one missing socket; a total solution would have been just using dedicated sockets as there is no need for socket sharing.
+There was no need for the Smart Cables.

 There was no actual demand for additional IBP channel, but the BSM-2303 bedside monitor was camouflaged as an upgraded monitor with 2 channels of IBP.